Beverly C. Ennis, Ph.D.,

 Marilyn Goodwin has been an Instructor of Interdisciplinary Early Childhood Education in the School of Education at Campbellsville University since Fall 2010.
 She is originally from Campbellsville and resides here with her husband Michael, who is the pastor at Salem Baptist Church.

 Marilyn graduated from Campbellsville College in 1993 with a BA degree in Office Management and Christian Education.
 She earned a Masters of Divinity in Christian Education with and emphasis in Preschool and Children's Ministry degree for The Southern Baptist Theological Seminary in December 1996.
-She is currently pursuing her Ph.D. in Education at Capella University.
+She received her Ph.D. in Education at Capella University in May 2014.

 Marilyn served as an adjunct instructor at Campbellsville University before becoming full time both teaching Early Childhood Education courses and coordinating the Child Development Associate Credential Program.
 She also served at Campbellsville Child Development Center of Campbellsville Baptist Church as the director for 6 years and the assistant director for 5 years.
 She worked part time at the Kentucky Baptist Convention as a consultant in the preschool and children's ministry department.
 Marilyn is a member of the Council for Exceptional Children - Division of Early Childhood.
 She enjoys spending time with her family, reading and cooking.